 - Where can I get more information?

 What is the Green, Yellow, Red Burn Code?

-In a nutshell, this code and your participation is our best hope for clean air.
+This code and your participation is our best hope for clean air.
 In 1987, the Washoe County Air Quality Management Division (AQMD) initiated this code to reduce emissions from woodstoves and fireplaces.
-We took a page from traffic lights to convey whether citizens can burn during that time.
+The Burn Code program uses traffic lights to convey whether citizens can burn during a given time.
 The program begins November 1st and runs through the end of February.

 - Green.
 It’s okay to burn when you see the Air Quality Index (AQI) in this Good to mid-Moderate range, but please burn only dry, seasoned wood.